Google Tag Manager

 Change Grading View

-In this example, grading basis was changed from "Graded" to "Credit / No Credit"
+In the example above, the grading basis was changed from "Graded" to "Credit / No Credit."

 Review Messaging